Jesus Salud: Professional career

 He won the WBA super bantamweight title by disqualification on December 11, 1989, in a bout against Juan Jose Estrada.
-He was stripped of his title by the World Boxing Association in April 1990.
+Salud was dominating the fight sending Estrada to the canvas multiple times when a string of intentional low blows from Estrada out of frustration was the cause for the disqualification.
+Salud was later stripped of his title by the World Boxing Association in April 1990.
 The WBA took Salud’s belt away for failing to defend it in Colombia against the No. 1 contender, Luis Mendoza.
+The controversial situation was due to the political climate in Colombia, where at the time it was unsafe due to the social involvement of the Colombian cartel that was led by Pablo Escobar.
+The U.S. government advised Salud's team that it was unsafe leading them to ultimately make the decision to refuse the bout and attempt to push for the fight in at a neutral location.